syncfusion-content/uwp-docs/uwp/DataGrid/Localization.md

 # Localization in UWP Data Grid

 Localization is the process of translating the application resources into different language for the specific cultures.
-You can localize the SfDataGrid by adding [resource] (https://msdn.microsoft.com/library/aa992030.aspx) file.
+You can localize the Data Grid by adding [resource] (https://msdn.microsoft.com/library/aa992030.aspx) file.
 Application culture can be changed by setting [CurrentUICulture](https://msdn.microsoft.com/en-us/library/system.globalization.cultureinfo.currentuiculture.aspx) before `InitializeComponent()` method.

 Below application culture changed to German.